H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Lateral Movement/NTLM Hash/Pass the Hash (PtH).md

 ## Tools: impacket , psexec , crackmapexec/netexec , evil-winrm , xfreerdp/remmina , smbclient , mimikatz

+## Globally, all the Impacket tools and the ones that use the library can authenticate via Pass The Hash with the -hashes command line parameter instead of specifying the password.
+For ldeep, NetExec and evil-winrm, it's -H.

 # Interactive shell

 #### 1) mimikatz